AlainParadis/HEAL610/lit-review.md

 In reality, resistance to expanded WIL responsibilities requires the use evidence-based persuasion techniques.
 For instance, comparing WIL's higher graduate employment rates {% cite cheng_employability_2022 %} with current student knowledge gaps can create a persuasive analytical and emotional appeal {% cite kotter_leading_2012 %}.

 Citing academic studies about the value of WIL to a group of graphic designers is hardly  an effective method of convincing them of the need for this change.
-While organizational, stakeholder, and scientific evidence, along with professional judgement are valuable {% cite rousseau_evidence-based_2022 %}, the use of storytelling supports engagement and motivation.
+While organizational, stakeholder, and scientific evidence, along with professional judgement are valuable {% cite barends_search_2014 %}, {% cite rousseau_evidence-based_2022 %}, the use of storytelling supports engagement and motivation.
 It gives individuals' realities meaning.
 The benefit of storytelling in bolstering engagement is that it does not require expert knowledge. {% cite sundin_rethinking_2018 %}.

 <h2 class="center-text">Theme #2: Sustained, Inclusive Stakeholder Engagement</h2>